Come out and learn about our efforts to preserve and promote LGBTQ history and culture in the Castro.

 The Castro LGBTQ Cultural District aims to highlight the importance of LGBTQ people to the Castro’s history, and ensure we have a place in its future.
 The Cultural District is a tool that will help to identify the problems LGBTQ people, communities, and allies face, and establish collaboration with city hall to create effective solutions.
 More details and background are available in the Ordinance here, introduced on April 9, 2019.

-The map above is a representation of the district, but for the specific boundaries, as laid out in the ordinance, are as follows:
+The map below is a representation of the district, but for the specific boundaries, as laid out in the ordinance, are as follows:

 - The area bounded by Market Street to the north and west, Grand View Avenue to the west; 22nd Street to the south between Grand View Avenue and Noe Street; Noe Street to the east between 22nd Street and 19th Street; 19th Street to the south between Noe Street and Sanchez Street; and Sanchez Street to the east between 19th Street and Market;